workdojos/Dojos-Fresh-Hugo-Theme/content/why.md

 {{% subtitle5 "Confidence anywhere.
 Anytime." %}}
 Even the brightest minds can't do it all.
 We all have something to give.
 We all have something to share.
 We all could use some help sometimes.
 We want to be your ally.
 Your biggest fan.
 We will help you build and we will help you grow.

 The key to confidence.
-Having someone on your side.
+Having someone on your side!

 <br>
 <img src="/uploads/mountain home.svg"
 <br>

 {{% title3 "We will surprise you." %}}
-{{% subtitle5 "A lot under the hood for how little you pay!" %}}
+{{% subtitle5 "A lot under the hood for $25/month!" %}}
 Self-hosting comes with some amazing perks, like incredible bang for your buck.
 There's a reason big SaaS companies make big bucks.
 Pay less, get more, Work Dojos will show you the way.

 <br>